Photography Project Victoria Falls

 Enhance your wildlife photography skills while bringing awareness to wildlife at Victoria Falls.
 Find your purpose by doing something you love!

 → Prices start from US$1,217 for 1 week

-With this project, not only will you be enhancing your portfolio as a wildlife photographer, but you will also be making an invaluable difference by bringing awareness to wildlife conservation in Zimbabwe.
-It’s your lens.
-Your story.
-Your power.
+With this internship, not only will you be enhancing your portfolio and skills as a wildlife photographer with custom theoretical and practical classes, you will also be making a difference by bringing awareness to wildlife and projects in Zimbabwe.

 But that’s not all!